citp/privacy-policy-historical/m/me/mer/mercy.net.md

 State and federal laws may allow you to request that we limit our uses and disclosures of your personal information for treatment, payment and healthcare operations purposes.
 However, by law, we do not have to agree to your request.
 It is our policy not to agree to requests for restrictions beyond what is described in  this Internet Privacy Policy or the applicable Mercy Notice of Privacy Practices.

 **Questions, Complaints and Contacts**
-If you have any questions about this Privacy Policy, our policies and practices concerning this site, your rights under this statement and your dealings with this website, you can contact Mercy by clicking this link: [http://www.mercy.net/contact.](https://web.archive.org/contact)
+If you have any questions about this Privacy Policy, our policies and practices concerning this site, your rights under this statement and your dealings with this website, please [ contact Mercy ](https://web.archive.org/patient-feedback)

 _Copyright 2011 Mercy – updated 09/03/11._